geolonia/mbgl-export-control/README.md

-# Mapbox GL JS Download Plugin
+# Mapbox GL JS Export

 This is a plugin for Mapbox GL JS that allows you to download the map as `.png` file.